entrifis/gustav/gustav.md

 ## 0. INITIALIZATION

+- Copy the files in gustav/claude/agents/ in the folder .claude/agents/.
+Even if they already exist, overwrite the old ones with the new ones.

 ## 0.A SESSION MANAGEMENT

 - Read the file "gustav/memory/sessions.md", if it exists. if it does, this will now be referred to as {SESSIONS MEMORY}